abuultjens/Random_simulator/README.md

 # Random_simulator
-Simulates the associations of the features against random reshuffles of the target variable to generate a null distribution.
-This is useful for assessing how well the features associate with the actual labels compared to the expectation of random noise (make a false discovery assesment).
-These scripts are designed to be run on the Spartan High Performance Compute at The University of Melbourne.
-Thery can also be used on any other system with little modification.
+Simulates the associations of the features in a data matrix against random reshuffles of the data labels to generate a null distribution.
+This is useful for assessing how well the features associate with the actual labels compared to associations achieved under the expectation of random noise (false discovery assesment).
+These scripts are designed to be run on the Spartan High Performance Compute at The University of Melbourne and can also be used on other systems with little modification.

 # There are five main scripts (and three helper scripts)